Rapid Recap: Tang discusses staff, recruiting and workouts

 I'm not sure that the Wildcats' basketball boss had a more animated expression than when he was asked about Nae'Qwan Tomlin.
 That is a player that clearly has enormous upside.

-Even Tang revealed that Tomlin doesn't know how good he can be at this point, but he has a great attitude, always in the gym, a hard worker and his competitive fire is intense and doesn't have an off button.
+Tang revealed that Tomlin doesn't know how good he can be at this point, but he has a great attitude, always in the gym, and his competitive fire is intense.

 You'll definitely be hearing about him a lot moving forward.